-You must also agree not to donate sperm, from screening until at least 90 days after your last study visit.
+You must also agree not to donate sperm, from dosing until at least 90 days after your last study visit.
 5 WHAT WOULD HAPPEN IF YOU WERE INJURED IN THE STUDY?

-As this research study is for the principal benefit of its commercial Sponsor, if you are injured as a result of taking part in this study you will not be eligible for compensation from Accident Compensation Corporation (ACC).
+As this research study is for the principal benefit of its commercial sponsor Assembly Biosciences Inc., if you are injured as a result of taking part in this study you won't be eligible for compensation from Accident Compensation Corporation (ACC).

-However, the Sponsor has satisfied the Northern B Health and Disability Ethics Committee that approved this study that it has up-to-date insurance for providing participants with compensation if they are injured as a result of taking part in this study.
+However, Assembly Biosciences Inc has satisfied the Southern Health and Disability Ethics Committee that approved this study that it has up-to-date insurance for providing participants with compensation if they are injured as a result of taking part in this study.